 Bamboo Bed

-A toddler bed, also known as a junior bed, is a nice intermediate step for your child after he or she has outgrown the cot.
+A toddler bed, also called a junior bed, is a nice intermediate step for your child after he or she has outgrown the crib.
 Because the toddler bed is smaller than a single bed, it still feels safe for your child.
+A bamboo bed is a stylish and sustainable option.

 A toddler bed for more security

 That is why toddler beds also have higher sides at the head and foot end than a normal bed.
-This ensures that your child is "stopped" if he or she threatens to fall out of bed.
-The high sides also offer a sense of security, as they also experienced in the cot.
+This ensures that your child is “restrained” if he or she threatens to fall out of bed.
+The high sides also offer a feeling of security, as they experienced in the crib.

-The ideal intermediate solution for the small children's room
+The ideal interim solution for the small children's room

-The nursery is often the smallest room in the house.
-But introducing a whole new room in addition to the step of a new bed may be a bit much for your little one.
+The baby's room is often the smallest room in the house.
+But introducing a whole new room in addition to introducing a new bed may be a bit much for your little one.
 Then a toddler bed is exactly what you are looking for.
-Due to the intermediate size, it is not only a nice place to sleep that offers your child a sense of security, it also takes up less space than a large bed.
+The intermediate size not only makes it a nice place to sleep that offers your child security, it also takes up less space than a large bed.
+In addition to being sustainable, a bamboo bed is also a real eye-catcher in the children's room.

-A toddler bed is a good way to let your child become more independent.
-Because the bed is somewhat lower and smaller than a large bed, your child can easily get in and out.
+A toddler bed is a good way to help your child become more independent.
+Because the bed is slightly lower and smaller than a large bed, your child can easily get in and out.

 Rattan is a material derived from the rattan palm.
-It is a hard type of liana that grows in tropical rainforests.
-Most types of rattan are climbing plants, but there are many different types.
+It is a hardy type of liana that grows in tropical rainforests.
+Most rattan types are climbing plants, but there are many different types.

 What is the difference between rattan, wicker and bamboo?

 There is some confusion between rattan, wicker and bamboo.
-That is not surprising, these materials are also very similar.
-But where rattan is a kind of liana that grows in the tropical rainforests, reed is an aquatic plant and in principle not suitable for making furniture.
+That's not surprising, these materials are also very similar.
+But while rattan is a kind of vine that grows in tropical rainforests, wicker is an aquatic plant and in principle not suitable for making furniture.

-Unlike rattan and wicker, bamboo is hollow inside and therefore a lot lighter.
+Unlike rattan and wicker, bamboo is hollow on the inside and therefore a lot lighter.
 Bamboo is a type of grass.
-Bamboo also grows like cabbage and that is why these materials are nowadays seen as the sustainable replacement for wood.
+Bamboo also grows like crazy and that is why these materials are now seen as a sustainable replacement for wood.
 It is a strong, flexible material and is easy to shape and bend.
 Perfect for making furniture!

 Sustainable substitute for wood

-Rattan grows very quickly and needs little water.
-You will no longer find this liana species only in the jungle, it is now impossible to imagine the interior without it!
+Rattan grows very quickly and requires little water.
+You no longer find this liana species only in the jungle, it is now an indispensable addition to the interior!
 The use of natural materials immediately gives a warm appearance to your interior.
-It is therefore not surprising that you can find a rattan product in almost every room of the house these days!
+It is therefore not surprising that nowadays you will find a rattan product in almost every room in the house!
 And… it is also incredibly sustainable.
 Win win!

 Inspiration

-What do the toddler beds look like in a boy's room or in a girl's room?
-Or are you curious about how you can (re)use this piece of furniture sustainably when your child has grown out of it?
-We provide a nice dose of inspiration on our social media channels every day Instagram and Facebook .
+What does a bamboo bed look like in a boys' room or in a girls' room?
+Or are you curious about how you can sustainably (re)use this piece of furniture once your child has outgrown it?
+We provide a nice dose of inspiration every day on our social media channels Instagram and Facebook .